julcnx/strava-heatmap-extension/README.md

 1. Open GPX.studio: https://gpx.studio/app
 2. Hover over the layers menu icon then scroll to Overlays.
 3. Choose a Strava Heatmap overlay from the list.
 4. If you see the message "Click the Strava Heatmap extension icon to log into Strava…", click the red extension icon to authenticate.
-If needed, register here: https://www.strava.com/register/free
 5. Once logged in, use the green extension icon to configure, reorder, or delete heatmap layers by activity and color.

 ### Troubleshooting